In no particular order:

 While this reads more like the founder’s memoir than a warts-and-all account of the company’s journey there are still some interesting tidbits in there.
 It struck me how brave the founding team were to pack up their families and move to Boston and then make the move to Silicon Valley shortly after that to capitalise on their initial success.
 Opportunity doesn’t wait until you’re ready.

-This book is a direct sequel to The Social Network movie and the early chapters do feel more like a PR exercise for the Winklevoss twins than anything of substance.
+This book is a direct sequel to The Social Network movie and for the most part it reads more like a PR exercise for the Winklevoss twins than anything of substance.

-If you can stick with it the book gets really interesting when Cameron and Tyler invest in BitInstant – one of the first Bitcoin exchanges.
-The story of BitInstant is pretty shocking and the author is well placed to give us a front-row seat to everything that unfolds from the Winkevoss perspective.
+If you can stick with it, the book does provide a fascinating look at BitInstant – one of the first Bitcoin exchanges.
+The story of BitInstant and its founder Charlie Shrem is pretty shocking and the author is well placed to give us a front-row seat to everything that unfolds from the Winkevoss perspective.